Mortgage Q&A: “Can you pay the mortgage with bitcoin?”

 The Same Reason They Won’t Accept Gold or Tesla Stock

-- Ultimately they want USD, which the mortgage note is based on
+- Ultimately they want USD, which the original mortgage note is based on

-- How you pay might be an option as long as it’s converted to USD first
+- But how you pay might be an option as long as it’s converted to USD first

 As for the valuation issue, what would it be worth when it was applied to the mortgage?
 The bitcoin market is 24/7, nonstop action.